IAM4IAM/LessMoneyInPolitics.github.io/README.md

 # "The Umbrella Promise"

-A Plan to Make Washington Representative Represent Us, We The People.
+Is a plan to make Washington Representative represent us, We The People.
-They Will No Longer Represent Special Interest or Vote Only by Party Lines.
+They will no longer represent special interest or vote only by Party Lines.

-We Can Take Back Control of Legislative Agendas in Washington.
+We can take back control of Legislative Agendas in Washington.
-The Umbrella Promise is in Accordance with the US Constitution.
+The "Umbrella Promise" is in accordance with the US Constitution.

 # The Solution = A Public Legislation DAO in Each Congressional District.